-4.2.1 Bank Lending Channels
+4.2.1 Bank to borrower transmission

 The bank lending channels of monetary policy depend on borrower credit risk and the elasticity of loan demand on various markets.
 The transmission of shocks to banks' funding cost $R^f$ into loan rates and quantities also depends on whether banks' lending capacity constraints are binding.